Search features

 Emphasizes the devel?opment of skills necessary ??to perform soft tissue mobilization to the spine and extremities.
 Physiological and psychological effects, indications, ? contraindications and medico-legal aspects of massage are covered.

-PHT 5 211 C 001 - Patient Examination I (2025-2026 Academic Year Spring)
+PHT 5 211 C 001 - Physical Therapy Tests and Measures (2025-2026 Academic Year Spring)

 ell Email Email More info More Info